ISISComputingGroup/ibex_developers_manual/Jenkins/Adding-a-new-Windows-machine-to-Jenkins.md

 * First set up the machine so it can be used to build the back-end system manually by following these [instructions](First-time-installing-and-building-(Windows))

+* After you have registered the ISISICP go into `c:\Instrument\Apps\EPICS\ICP_Binaries\isisdae` and read `README_isisicp_reg.txt` in particular you will probably need to add the the account running jenkins to the windows group mentioned

 * Delete the EPICS subdirectory that was created in the previous step (maintaining C:\Instrument\Apps)

 ### Adding to Jenkins